 Effective action planning starts by identifying pain points and trends within your organization that you need to address.
 These could include aspects of your work environment, specific issues with the employee experience or senior leadership, or any number of dynamics in your company.
 Since the actual process of identifying these issues depends on your choice of employee engagement software, this will vary according to the engagement platform you use.

-For any given employee survey report in Hyphen, the system tells you which engagement drivers are performing well in your organization and where you need to improve.
+For any given employee survey report in Betterworks Engage, the system tells you which engagement drivers are performing well in your organization and where you need to improve.
 For instance, if a report reveals that you need to work on the Feedback & Recognition driver, then you can create an action plan directly from the report using a list of pre-filtered templates.

 The point is, assuming you’re using engagement software with integrated action planning, it will have its own process of identifying areas for improvement.
 Once you’ve targeted those areas, it’s then time to start creating the actual plans using a series of steps.